Home > INTERNATIONAL > Types of Aid

 - Graduate Students – 5 hours for fall and spring; 3 hours for summer

-- Graduate students must have at a least a 3.0
+- Graduate students must have a minimum GPA of 3.0.

 Interest Rate & Processing